Buffalo Chicken Stuffed Peppers Recipe

 In an airtight container, these can last in the fridge for up to 3 to 4 days.
 I would not suggest freezing these peppers.

 Poblanos have a little spicy heat to them, but they are not as spicy as you might think.
 Most poblanos offer smoky flavor over spice.

 If you are serving your stuffed peppers as a main dish try pairing it with something light such as a salad.

 What is most important is to not have the flavors clash.
 So anything you would serve with buffalo wings or poblano peppers would be fine.

-Or, serving with some chips will help you scoop up any of the filling that falls out or is left over.
+Or, serving with some chips will help you scoop up any of the fillings that fall out or is left over.

 - 3-Ingredient Mini Stuffed Peppers Recipe

 - Prepare the Old El Paso Spanish Rice according to the package instructions.
 While it's simmering, preheat the oven to 450 degrees F. Place 8 poblano peppers on a rimmed baking sheet and roast in the oven for 15-20 minutes until the skin is bubbly.
 Carefully peel the loose waxy skin off as much of the peppers as possible and discard.

 - Gently cut a long slit in the top of each roasted poblano.
 Use the tip of the knife to sever the seeds from the top of the pepper then remove the seeds.
 Scoop an even portion of cooked rice into each pepper, pressing lightly to fill out the bottom of the peppers.